-Simplified schematics of the ADC081C021 in both track and hold operation are shown in Figure 20 and Figure 21 respectively.
-In Figure 20, the ADC081C021 is in track mode.
-SW1 connects the sampling capacitor to the analog input channel and SW2 equalizes the comparator inputs.
+Simplified schematics of the ADC121C021 in both track and hold operation are shown in Figure 20 and Figure 21 respectively.
+In Figure 20, the ADC121C021 is in track mode.
+SW1 connects the sampling capacitor to the analog input channel, and SW2 equalizes the comparator inputs.
 The ADC is in this state for approximately 0.4μs at the beginning of every conversion cycle, which begins at the ACK fall of SDA.
-Conversions occur when the conversion result register is read and when the ADC is in automatic conversion mode. (see AUTOMATIC CONVERSION MODE).
+Conversions occur when the conversion result register is read and when the ADC is in automatic conversion mode (see Automatic Conversion Mode).

-Figure 21 shows the ADC081C021 in hold mode.
+Figure 21 shows the ADC121C021 in hold mode.
 SW1 connects the sampling capacitor to ground and SW2 unbalances the comparator.
 The control logic then instructs the charge-redistribution DAC to add or subtract fixed amounts of charge to or from the sampling capacitor until the comparator is balanced.
-When the comparator is balanced, the digital word supplied to the DAC is also the digital representation of the analog input voltage.
+At this time the digital word supplied to the DAC is also the digital representation of the analog input voltage.
 This digital word is stored in the conversion result register and read via the 2-wire interface.

 In the Normal (non-Automatic) Conversion mode, a new conversion is started after the previous conversion result is read.
 In the Automatic Mode, conversions are started at set intervals, as determined by bits D7 through D5 of the Configuration Register.
 The intent of the Automatic mode is to provide a "watchdog" function to ensure that the input voltage remains within the limits set in the Alert Limit Registers.
-The minimum and maximum conversion results can then be read from the Lowest Conversion Register and the Highest Conversion Register, as described in INTERNAL REGISTERS.
+The minimum and maximum conversion results can then be read from the Lowest Conversion Register and the Highest Conversion Register, as described in Internal Registers.

 Figure 20.
-ADC081C021 in Track Mode
+ADC121C021 in Track Mode

 Figure 21.
-ADC081C021 in Hold Mode
+ADC121C021 in Hold Mode